Permissible exposure limit

 the PEL-TWA is not exceeded."
 Excursion limits are enforced in some states (for example Oregon) and on the federal level for certain contaminants such as asbestos.

 A short-term exposure limit is one that addresses the average exposure over a 15-30 minute period of maximum exposure during a single work shift.
 A ceiling limit is one that may not be exceeded even for a moment, and is applied to irritants and other materials that have immediate effects.

 Regulatory agencies for occupational noise exposure

 OSHA

-The current PEL for OSHA standards are based on a 5 decibel exchange rate.
-OSHA's PEL for noise exposure is 90 decibels (dBA) for an 8-hour TWA.
-Levels of 90-140 dBA are included in the noise dose.
-PEL can also be expressed as 100 percent “dose” for noise exposure.
-When the noise exposure increases by 5 dB, the exposure time is cut in half.
-According to OSHA, a 95dBA TWA would be a 200 percent dose.
-PEL is exceeded when TWA > 90 dBA.
-OSHA requires feasible engineering OR administrative controls, and mandatory hearing protection when the PEL is exceeded.
+The occupational noise standard established by OSHA states that the permissible exposure limit for noise is 90 decibels (dBA) on an 8-hour-time-weighted average.
+OSHA also uses an action level of 85 dBA, at which point employers must implement a hearing conservation program.

 MSHA

 Like OSHA, Mine Safety and Health Administration (MSHA) also uses the same 5 decibel exchange rate and 90 dBA for an 8-hour TWA for their PEL.
 Once a miner's noise exposure exceeds the PEL, feasible engineering AND administrative controls must be in place to try to limit the noise exposure of the employees.
 If a mine operator uses administrative controls, procedures for such controls must be posted on the bulletin board and a copy must be supplied to all affected employees.